joytou/github-profile/log.md

 ## 18 Aug, 2018
  - ### Add:
-   - Added the widget function, you can now used it as widget as a part in your website not just in iframe frame.
+   - Added the widget function, you can now used it as widget as a part in your website, instead of just can use in the iframe framework.

 ## 15 Aug, 2018